Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 What goes with pasta salad?

-Great topping for pasta salad are:
+Great toppings for pasta salad are:

 - Sundried tomatoes